lampard2a4/ICL-CVPR-Workspace/CW 1/Task 1/George's pictures.md

-Since there is a 25MB limit on files uploaded, I uploaded my pictures to the onedrive attached to my student account and I suggest that my collaborator do the same :)
+Since there is a 25MB limit on every file uploaded, I uploaded my pictures to the onedrive attached to my student account and I suggest my collaborator do the same :)

 FD: